-- 1. Describe the principles of each element of a multimedia system. - Evaluate the design of a multimedia application and provide recommendations for improvement. - Develop a multimedia application development through multiple elements creation and manipulation using appropriate multimedia editing and authoring tools.
+- Describe the principles of each element of a multimedia system. - Evaluate the design of a multimedia application and provide recommendations for improvement. - Develop a multimedia application development through multiple elements creation and manipulation using appropriate multimedia editing and authoring tools.

 During the course, students will be introduced to the main elements of the multimedia system including texts, images and graphics, audio, video and animation.
 Students will be taught the process of editing multimedia elements using editing tools such as Adobe Photoshop, Illustrator, Animate, Rush, and Audacity.
-Students will also use presentation tools such as MS Powerpoint to make a presentation for their mini multimedia projects.
 Students will also be exposed to issues related to data compression, security, and current multimedia technology.